Hammerwood Park: 1790s: design and construction

-There is some doubt over whether Hammerwood was finished by this point; it is possible that the Sperlings supervised its completion in Latrobe's absence.
-However, the failure of a large investment in a Dublin distillery led the Sperlings to lose £70,000 (equivalent to approximately £5.9 million in 2021 pounds); the artist and diarist Joseph Farington reported that they and their partners 'overbuilt themselves at a vast expense'.
-Between 1798 and 1800, Sperling was compelled to give up both Hammerwood and his London home and to move back to his Dynes Hall estate.
+There is some doubt as to whether Hammerwood was finished by this point; it is possible that the Sperlings supervised its completion in Latrobe's absence.
+However, the failure of a large investment in a Dublin distillery led the Sperlings to lose £70,000; the artist and diarist Joseph Farington reported that they and their partners 'overbuilt themselves at a vast expense'.
+Between 1798 and 1800, Sperling was compelled to give up both Hammerwood, by now a 510 acre estate, and his London home, and to move back to Essex.